modestimpala/OdinOnDemand/README.md

 ## Installation

 Installation of the plugin is fairly straightforward, just install into Bepinex/plugins or use r2modman.
+It must be installed on both server and client.

 See NodeJS Server Installation for YouTube functionality.